 Managed by National Parks and Wildlife Service, the Burragorang Lookout offers panoramic views of Lake Burragorang.
 Besides a viewing platform, the lookout also has a picnic area and toilet facilities.

-From The Oaks, follow Burragorang Road all the way to the lookout.
+From The Oaks, follow Burragorang Road that leads to the lookout.
 You’ll be welcomed by a large parking area with toilet and picnic facilities.

-Getting to Warragamba Dam and the Burragorang Lookout is very easy and well-signposted.
-Have a look at the following Google Maps to help plan your trip.
+Getting to Warragamba Dam and the Burragorang Lookout is very easy and quite well-signposted.
+Have a look at the below Google Maps to help plan your trip.